By Steve Beauregard

 You can also enter some losing draw game tickets into a second-chance drawing.

-Florida’s lottery has ten different draw games, from Powerball and Mega Millions, to Florida Lotto, to numerous daily drawings, like Pick 2, Pick 3, etc.
+Florida’s lottery has ten different draw games, from Powerball and Mega Millions, to Florida Lotto, to numerous daily drawings, like Pick 2, Pick 3, etc. The different draw games eligible have ranged from daily draw games: Fantasy5 and Cash4Life, up to the big-time national drawings.
+In the past, both the Florida Lotto and the Jackpot Triple Play game have had a 2nd chance drawing.

 Typically, only some of the state-level drawing tickets can be entered into second chance drawings.
 Occasionally however, there will be a special 2nd chance promotion for Powerball or Mega Millions tickets.